 Post-acute care

-Consider the impact of interoperability gaps on patients recently been discharged from a hospital to a post-acute care facility.
+Consider the impact of interoperability gaps on patients recently discharged from a hospital to a post-acute care facility.
 The Agency for Healthcare Research and Quality (AHRQ) reports that 20% of patients discharged from a hospital experience an adverse event after just three weeks.
 The report finds that 40% of patients are discharged with test results still pending.
 The same percentage is discharged with orders for a “diagnostic workup,” but often without a way to close the loop on whether that workup occurred.
 This may be why 99% of providers choose a post-acute provider that offers interoperability over one that does not.
 This is likely driven by value-based care models that penalize readmissions and poor outcomes.

 Coverage accuracy and insight

 Another example of how gaps in interoperability cause gaps in care involves the accuracy of coverage information.
 Now that patients are responsible for a larger portion of their healthcare costs, they need price transparency.
 While many providers offer patient responsibility estimations, those estimations are often incorrect.
 One study found that 79% of providers are unable to correctly estimate a patient’s out-of-pocket costs due to inaccurate price and coverage information.
 When patients don’t know the ultimate cost of a service, they may be more likely to put it off or skip it altogether.
 For providers participating in value-based care and population health initiatives, this lack of benefits and coverage information can impact outcomes and, thus, reimbursement.
-It can also increase denied claims and create issues in the revenue cycle, leading to cash-flow issues and delayed or inaccurate reimbursement.
+It can also increase denied claims and create issues in the revenue cycle, leading to cash-flow challenges and delayed or inaccurate reimbursement.

 Poor financial transparency can also impact the patient experience and patient satisfaction scores.
 One study found that 60% of patients would consider changing providers due to incorrect estimates or unexpected bills.
 When a patient overpays, it can take months to get a refund.
 And when patients pay less than they owe, they can be hit with a surprise bill they weren’t prepared to pay.